Lancetnik/Propan/docs/docs/en/getting_started/4_broker/4_custom_serialization.md

 # Custom Serialization

 By default, **Propan** uses the *JSON* format to send and receive messages.
-However, if you need to process messages in other formats or with additional steps for serialization (*gzip*, *Avro*, *Protobuf*, etc.), you can modify the serialization logic.
+However, if you need to handle messages in other formats or with extra serialization steps such as *gzip*, *Avro*, *Protobuf*, and the like, you can modify the serialization logic.

 ## Serialization Steps